Disclosure: This post contains affiliate links. We may earn a commission at no extra cost to you. Our research is independent and unbiased.

 1. TPLO (Tibial Plateau Leveling Osteotomy)

-- Best for: Large, active dogs (Goldens, Labs, Rottweilers).
+- Best for: Medium, large, and active dogs (Labs, Pitbulls, Mastiffs).

 2. TTA (Tibial Tuberosity Advancement)

-- Best for: Medium to large dogs with specific knee angles.
+- Best for: Medium to large dogs with very specific knee anatomy.

 3. Lateral Suture (Extracapsular Repair)

-- Best for: Small dogs (< 30 lbs) or less active seniors.
+- Best for: Small dogs (under 30 lbs) or very old, inactive dogs.

 | Region | Low Estimate | High Estimate | Average |